gesinger/vhs-devtools/README.md

 * Click "Load unpacked"
 * Navigate to repo directory and select it

-The tool will appear as VHS within DevTools
+The tool will appear as VHS within DevTools.